asierra383/The-Dali-Museum-Cost-Benefit-Analysis/README.md

   - Outlier present in upper quartile

 # Final Calculations
-Now we can proceed with doing the calculations for the cost benefit analysis.
+Now we can proceed with doing the calculations for the cost benefit analysis:

-Net Present Value = ∑ Present Value of Expected Benefits - ∑ Present Value of Future Costs Cost Benefit Ratio = ∑ Present Value of Expected Benefits / ∑ Present Value of Future Costs
+- Net Present Value = ∑ Present Value of Expected Benefits - ∑ Present Value of Future Costs
+- Cost Benefit Ratio = ∑ Present Value of Expected Benefits / ∑ Present Value of Future Costs

 Calculation Results:
 - Net Present Value (NPV)